limbluck/Web-Programming-Spellbook/Angular/Animations/Transitions.md

 	animate(duration)
 ])
 ```
-To make a sequence with children elements see [[Angular/Animations/Children' animations|Children' animations]]
+To make a sequence or a group with children elements see [[Angular/Animations/Children' animations|Children' animations]]